MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/json-element-walkthrough.md

 ---
-title: "Walkthrough: Using a JSON Element to create a User Interface"
+title: "Using JSON to create a User Interface in Xamarin.iOS"
 description: "MonoTouch.Dialog (MT.D) includes support for dynamic UI generation via JSON data.
 In this tutorial, we’ll walk through how to use a JSONElement to create a user interface from JSON that is either included with an application, or loaded from a remote Url." ms.prod: xamarin ms.assetid: E353DF14-51D7-98E3-59EA-16683C770C23